Materials Acceptance Policy

 - Hardwood and softwood flooring that is reusable

-- Vintage, ornate or modern trim in good condition
+- Vintage, ornate or modern trim in good condition with nails removed

 - Clean and undamaged siding